Shelley Winters: 1947–1954: Breakthrough and acclaim

-Europe

-Winters travelled to Europe to make Mambo (1954) with Vittorio Gassman who became her husband.
+Winters traveled to Europe to make Mambo (1954) with Vittorio Gassman who became her husband.
 She then shot Cash on Delivery (1954) in England.
 Winters performed in a version of The Women for Producers' Showcase then had a key role in I Am a Camera (1955) starring opposite Julie Harris and Laurence Harvey.
 Even more highly acclaimed was Charles Laughton's 1955 Night of the Hunter with Robert Mitchum and Lillian Gish.
 At Warner Bros, Winters was Jack Palance's leading lady in I Died a Thousand Times (1955), then for RKO she co starred with Rory Calhoun in The Treasure of Pancho Villa (1955).
 She was in The Big Knife (1955) for Robert Aldrich.

-Return to Broadway
+1955–1969: Establishment

 Winters returned to Broadway in A Hatful of Rain, in 1955–1956, opposite Ben Gazzara and future husband Anthony Franciosa.
 It ran for 398 performances.
 Girls of Summer (1956–57) was directed by Jack Garfein and co-starred George Peppard but only ran for 56 performances.
 On TV she reprised her Double Life performance in The Alcoa Hour in 1957.
 She appeared in episodes of The United States Steel Hour, Climax!, Wagon Train, Schlitz Playhouse, The DuPont Show of the Month, and Kraft Theatre.

-Diary of Anne Frank

 In 1960, she won a Best Supporting Actress Oscar for her role as Mrs. Van Daan in George Stevens' film adaptation of The Diary of Anne Frank (1959).
 She donated her award statuette to the Anne Frank House in Amsterdam.
 Winters was in much demand as a character actor now, getting good roles in Odds Against Tomorrow (1959), Let No Man Write My Epitaph (1960) and The Young Savages (1961).
 She received excellent reviews for her performance as the man-hungry Charlotte Haze in Stanley Kubrick's Lolita (1962).

-Winters returned to Broadway on The Night of the Iguana (1962), playing Bette Davis's role.
+Winters returned to Broadway on The Night of the Iguana (1962), playing Bette Davis' role.
 She performed Off Broadway in Cages by Lewis John Carlino in 1963.
 Many of her roles now had a sexual component: in The Chapman Report (1962) she played an unfaithful housewife and she played madams in The Balcony (1963) and A House Is Not a Home (1964).
 She appeared in Wives and Lovers (1963) and episodes of shows such as Alcoa Theatre, Ben Casey, and Thirty-Minute Theatre.
 Winters was featured in the Italian film Time of Indifference (1964) with Rod Steiger and Claudia Cardinale, and had one of the many cameos in the religious epic The Greatest Story Ever Told (1965), again for George Stevens.